rhobs/handbook/content/Products/OpenshiftMonitoring/telemetry.md

       record: openshift:prometheus_tsdb_head_series:sum
 ```

-Your `PrometheusRule` object(s) should be created by your operator with your `ServiceMonitor` and/or `PodMonitor` objects.
+Your `PrometheusRule` object(s) should be managed by your operator with your `ServiceMonitor` and/or `PodMonitor` objects.
+It is ok to add the recording rule(s) to an existing `PrometheusRuler` resource (already managed by your operator).
+When creating recording rules only used for Telemetry, we recommend using a dedicated group (`telemetry.rules` for instance).

 Recording rule names should follow the [`level:metric:operations` pattern](https://prometheus.io/docs/practices/rules/).
+When counting (resp. summing) items, prefer the `:count` (resp. `:sum`) suffix over the `:total` suffix (the latter is used to signal an accumulating counter, for example a always-increasing count of requests).

 ### Modify the Telemeter client's configuration